 Creating a close and positive parent child relationship is a crucial aspect of parenting.
-Despite its importance, building a strong relationship is rarely the focus of day-to-day life.
+Despite its importance, building strong parent-child relationships is rarely the focus of day-to-day life.
 Find out why your relation with your kid is important and how to strengthen it effectively.

 Why Is A Parent Child Relationship Important

-In other words, a parent child relationship forms the foundation of the child’s future success.
+In other words, this relationship forms the foundation of the child’s future success.
 A study at the Harvard University shows that a loving parental relation is the strongest predictor of a child’s future success1.